Cholestane: Biomarker

 Cholestane in the fossil record is often interpreted as an indicator (biomarker) of ancient animal life and is often used by geochemists and geobiologists to reconstruct animal evolution (particularly in the Precambrian Earth history; e.g., Ediacaran, Cryogenian and Proterozoic in general).
 Molecular oxygen is required to produce cholesterol; thus, the presence of cholestane suggests some trace of oxygen in the paleoenvironment.
-Cholestane is not exclusively derived from diagenesis of animal-derived steroid molecules; cholestane may also be associated with the presence of e.g., rhodophytes and embryophtes, although the abundance of such non-metaozan cholestane is unknown.
-Embryophytes generally produce a variety of sterols, which are collectively known as phytoterols, and cholesterol remains a minor component.
+Cholestane is not exclusively derived from diagenesis of animal-derived steroid molecules; cholestane may also be associated with the presence of e.g., rhodophytes and embryophytes, although the abundance of such non-metaozan cholestane is unknown.
+Embryophytes generally produce a variety of sterols, which are collectively known as phytosterols, and cholesterol remains a minor component.
 In contrast, bacteria produce other cyclic triterpenoids such as hopanoids and their diagenetic products hopanes are utilized as bacterial biomarkers.

-Preservation
+Natural preservation in fossils

 Cholesterol has 256 stereoisomers, but only one of them is formed naturally in production of cholesterol (3β-ol, 5α (H), 14α (H), 17α (H), 20R) and is therefore the primary stereoisomer of interest for cholestane measurements.
 Deviations from this stereochemistry often reflects diagenesis, thermal maturation and preservation bias.

 Diagenesis typically leads to the loss of functional groups and double bonds in organic molecules.
 For cholestane specifically, diagenesis of cholesterol to cholestane produces a molecule that is fully saturated compared to its steroid counterpart.
 This process occurs without the loss or gain of carbon atoms and therefore can serve as an indicator of the original steroid produced by the organism in the environment.